CSCfi/csc-user-guide/docs/cloud/rahti/networking.md

     - podSelector: {}
 ```

-Then, in order to allow traffic to a specific set of Pods (with label `app=etherpad`), you can do:
+Then, in order to allow traffic to a specific set of Pods (in the example below with label `app=etherpad`), you can do:

 ```yaml
 kind: NetworkPolicy